software-patterns/workshop/quotations.md

 learn with them was so full of exceptions and contradictions and qualifications and confusions that he wished he'd never come across the rule in the first place.

 **p.
+204**

+> Mountains should be climbed with as little effort as possible and without desire.
+The reality of your own nature should determine the speed. [. . .]
+To live only for some future goal is shallow.
+It's the sides of the mountain which sustain life, not the top.
+Here's where things grow.
+>
+> But of course, without the top, you can't have any sides.
+It's the top that *defines* the sides.

+**p.
 209**

 > In time, however, he wondered *why* it worked, especially when he already knew it was irrational.